leihog/binfiles/README.md

 A collection of scripts / utilities that I tend to use a lot.

-* vim - a simple until to start macvim if available
+* vim - a simple util to start macvim if available
 * keg - an abstraction of the jungle that is dpkg and apt-*
+* copy-sshkey - Will transfer your ssh pub key to remote hosts.
+For systems where ssh-copy-id is missing (OS X).
+* counter - A tool to count occurrences of characters

 Installation
 ------------